Antibiotic or retinoid creams, gels and lotions, plus antibiotic tablets to treat acne.

 Creams, solutions or gels and antibiotic tablets for acne take time to work, usually at least 8 weeks and sometimes up to 4 months.
 It is best to use one new treatment at a time, and allow 8 weeks of continuous treatment before switching to, or adding a new one.
 If a treatment works well, stick with it.

 The best response to treatment is usually seen after 4 to 6 months.
 If acne has completely gone or very much improved after 4 to 6 months, treatment can sometimes be stopped.
 Treatment may need to restarted if the acne comes back.
 If acne comes back, maintenance long-term treatment may be needed, possibly with a lower or less frequent amounts being required.
-If topical antibiotics (Zineryt, Dalacin T, Duac) are applied long-term (more than 6 months), bacteria may possibly build up resistance, and treatment can become less effective.
+If antibiotic tablets (lymecycline) or topical antibiotics (Zineryt, Duac) are used long-term (more than 4 months), bacteria may possibly build-up resistance, and treatment can become less effective.

 If there is no improvement or a worsening of acne after 8 weeks, a different treatment can be tried, or a new acne treatment can be added.